Skip to content

-Learn with Recreus
+Learn with recreus

-TPU flexible filament?
+What is TPU flexible filament?

 A TPU flexible filament is an elastomer material, a type of plastic, to which a series of additives are added and with which elastic parts can be created.
-Due to its properties, it is often used in many industries, being a very popular material in the fashion / textile sector.
+Due to its properties, it is often used in many industries, being a very popular material in the fashion/textile sector.

 As mentioned above, not all flexible filaments are the same, but within its range there is a wide variety and we can choose the type or level of flexibility or elasticity we want.
 If we are going to create a very elastic piece, we will need a flexible filament, but that is very elastic, or the other way around, within the range of flexible filament, we may want a piece with some flexibility, but not too much.